axarekma/WMC_2017_CUP/README.md

 The question now arises, is there a subset of games, for which the predictions are more accurate?

-To check this, we can collect all the predictions for which the MC simulations gives a probability over a certain threshold, and plot the success of the prediction in these cases.
+To check this, we can collect all the predictions for which the MC simulations gives a probability over a certain threshold, and plot the success of the prediction in these cases. *I.e.* at a certain threshold, say 0.6, we ignore all the matches for which the MC simulation gives a probability less than 0.6.
+Simultaneously also the number of total observations meeting the criteria is lower.
+By normalizing the correct prediction with the total number of matches meeting the criterion we get a normalized accuracy for our method with respect to the probability threshold.

-N.B, the number of samples is still quite small, so I have included somewhat 'generous' .9 [confidence bounds](https://en.wikipedia.org/wiki/Binomial_proportion_confidence_interval) for illustrative purposes.
-Here the two red lines represent the success rate of the predictions (the straight line using simply the mean of the lane results) with their confidence bounds in blue and orange respectively.

 ![png](FIG/th_pred_w.png)
 ![png](FIG/th_pred_m.png)
 ![png](FIG/th_pred_mw.png)

+*N.B*, the number of samples is still quite small, so I have included somewhat 'generous' .9 [confidence bounds](https://en.wikipedia.org/wiki/Binomial_proportion_confidence_interval) for illustrative purposes.
+Here the two red lines represent the success rate of the predictions (the straight line using simply the mean of the lane results) with their confidence bounds in blue and orange respectively.

 Well this looks somewhat meaningful.
 The results are systematically better than looking at the average, although, to be fair, for the women's matches it worked worse than a coin toss.
 When the sample size increases one can see somewhat a trend emerging, and indeed, in general there seems to be a slight correlation (with a correlation coefficient r = 0.57 for all thresholds with over 10 matches) between the confidence of the prediction and the result.